Balance Sheet of a Bank

 Balance Sheet for banks is different from other sectors and companies.
 There are several characteristics of the bank’s financial statement that highlight how banks balance sheets and income statements are created.
 Sales are not measured by ratios like sales turnover and receivables turnover.
-Once investors are comfortable with the terminology and are able to grasp the statements, it becomes very easy for them, to analyze the trends and understand the statements
+Once investors are comfortable with the terminology and can grasp the statements, it becomes elementary for them to analyze the trends and understand the statements.

 Banks Balance Sheet Example

 Below is the example of Consolidated balance sheet of Goldman Sachs for the year 2017 and 2016 from their Annual 10K

 Balance Sheet Assets